FranciscoPiccolo/franciscopiccolo.github.io/README.md

 Hello, welcome to this humble repository focused on R code that generates .PDF files with content related to statistics and data analytics.
-The content is published in PT-BR in order to help brazilian people on the journey to learn R and statistics.
+The content is published in PT-BR in order to help brazilian people on the journey to learn R and statistics (or also get feedback so that I can learn R and statistics).

-## Key Objetives

-* Develop contenct on R (I will probably develop content on other languages in the future)
-* Write about analytics projects, R packages, problem solutions, recommended books, etc.
-* Share the code used in a way that can be run by other users (something called reproucible research).

-## Motivations
-There are a few reasons that made me stand up to develop this project.
-First, this would be a nice challenge for me as I'm not a good writer and it's a skill I'm willing to improve.
-Also, writting about statistics and problems related to analytics is something that will help me on my career as well.
-Secondly, there are not so many content about R and analytics in portuguese, so the content being displayed here can help others on the journey.
+The key goals that made me willing to develop this repository is to develop content using R/R_markdown (I may change to other languages in the future) and focus on content related to business intelligence and statistics.
+Lastly, the other objective for this repository is to share the code that I used, so that other people can use it as well.

+I've took this initiative because writing well is a challenge for me and is a skill that I admire.
+The other reason is because business intelligence and statistics content in portuguese is rare, so that this content can be valuable for people trying to learn it that are not confortable when reading content in english.

-Besides that, I could have created a ~nice~ blog with the R package ```Blogdown``` and ```Hugo themes``` but after spending some time working on a blog I realized that the design aspect of it was removing my attention from the most important part of the project, that is to write good stuff in a simple way.
-Then I decided to understand a little better about Latex and develop the content on PDF format, so that I don't waste time trying to make the blog page prettier.
+To conclude, you may be asking, "why you didn't develop a ~nice~ blog with R package ```Blogdown``` and a fancy ```hugo theme```?".
+Honestly, I've tried it first but after some time I've realized that I was putting too much attention on the design if the blog and working to adjust the design and details of the blog was becoming a bottleneck.
+So I took the decision to learn a little bit of Latex and created a PDF layout to be generated from my R_markdown code.
+Now I don't have to worry about the design, a lot of bugs and techinical issues are gone and I can focus on writing the content.